 ‘The legitimate minority groups protested against homosexuals waving the flag of human rights.
 They called homosexuality by its right name – a perverted, unnatural and ungodly lifestyle.’

-The term stuck and has been used relentlessly by Christian conservatives for the last 40 years
+The term stuck and has been used relentlessly by Christian conservatives since that time.

 When the term ‘gay lifestyle’ is used, people are using it to refer to a life of self-destructive behaviours, partying and meaningless sexual encounters.
 And the ‘gay lifestyle’ happens in a particular geographical area known as the ‘gay ghetto’.